radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 When a client binds to RadiantOne using a simple bind (DN+password) and their DN “suffix” matches a virtual view where Kerberos is enabled for the backend data source, RadiantOne uses the value set in the Bind DN of the data source to determine how to perform the Kerberos authentication to the backend directory.
 RadiantOne searches in the KDC where sAMAccountName matches the value used in the Bind DN and then requests a ticket from the KDC on behalf of this user to connect to the backend directory (Kerberized service).
 The details in the krb5.conf (Kerberos profile) file dictate which realm and KDC RadiantOne uses.

->**Note – The user is authenticated by the KDC and RadiantOne passes this Kerberos ticket in the SASL GSSAPI LDAP bind to connect to the backend Active Directory.
+>[!note] The user is authenticated by the KDC and RadiantOne passes this Kerberos ticket in the SASL GSSAPI LDAP bind to connect to the backend Active Directory.
 All subsequent requests after the bind request flow over the standard LDAP port.
-If you need to secure/encrypt subsequent requests, configure SSL/TLS in the data source in addition to the Kerberos configuration described in this section.**
+If you need to secure/encrypt subsequent requests, configure SSL/TLS in the data source in addition to the Kerberos configuration described in this section.

+-->

 #### Chasing Referrals